 Powered by the GE CF6-80C2D1F engines, the aircraft was flown in a 24 ‘Super Class’, 83 ‘Evergreen Deluxe’ and 168 economy seating arrangement.

-The airline retired its last passenger example in 2003, although it kept its freighters flying until 2015.
+The airline retired its last passenger aircraft in 2003, although it kept its freighters flying until 2015.

 Finnair (AY)

-Finnair (AY) was the launch customer for the MD-11 with an order for four aircraft.
-The type would replace its DC-10s and expand the carriers growing Euope-Asia connection after becoming the first Western airline to fly non-stop between Europe and China in 1988.
+Finnair (AY) was the launch customer for the MD-11, ordering four aircraft.
+The type would replace its DC-10s and expand the carrier’s growing Europe-Asia connection after becoming the first Western airline to fly non-stop between Europe and China in 1988.

-It received its maiden airframe OH-LGA on December 7, 1990.
-The GE CF6-80C2D1F powered aircraft was put into service on December 20, flying between Helsinki (HEL) and Tenerife (TFS).
+It received its maiden airframe, OH-LGA, on December 7, 1990.
+The GE CF6-80C2D1F-powered aircraft entered service on December 20, operating between Helsinki (HEL) and Tenerife (TFS).

 One-off paint schemes were also applied to MD-11 OH-LGC, including a publicity campaign for Japanese tourists with the livery of the famous ‘Moomin’ cartoon characters.
-In 1995 the aircraft also adorned a special Christmas scheme showing Santa Claus with his sleigh on the forward fuselage.
+In 1995, the aircraft also wore a special Christmas scheme featuring Santa Claus and his sleigh on the forward fuselage.
 Other aircraft in the fleet displayed a small Santa Claus sticker beside the second port side entry door.

 The MD-11 was finally retired on February 23, 2010, when OH-LGG touched down from Delhi (DEL).
 Its seven airframes had served the company well for almost 20 years, flying some 400,000 hours, landing more than 50,000 times and transporting 14 million passengers.